grahambates/m68k-lsp/README.md

   - Check allowed instructions for processor?
   - Linter rules?
 - Full documentation for 68010+ instructions
-- Settings for:
-  - Supported Processor(s) to limit instruction completions
 - Amiga or other platform specific docs?